-A veteran U.S. policymaker and two notable Iranian expatriates look back at forty years of American relations with Iran to look for lessons from past administrations for advancing American interests and reduce bilateral antagonism without letting human rights issues lapse.
+A veteran U.S. policymaker and two notable Iranian expatriates look back at forty years of fraught relations, discussing ways to advance American interests and reduce bilateral antagonism without letting human rights issues lapse.

 On November 8, Stuart Eizenstat, Mehrangiz Kar, and Mehdi Khalaji addressed a Policy Forum at The Washington Institute.
 Eizenstat held senior positions in multiple U.S. administrations and authored the critically acclaimed book President Carter: The White House Years.
 Kar is a prominent Iranian attorney, human rights activist, and author.
 Khalaji is the Institute’s Libitzky Family Fellow.
 The following is a rapporteur’s summary of their remarks.